 The 2016 season marked the end of the Atlanta Braves’ 18-year run at the city’s beloved baseball stadium, and the team has since moved to the new SunTrust Park.

 GSU and developers say they also plan to overhaul the neighborhood around GSU Stadium as a vibrant commercial zone.
 Curbed reports that Georgia Avenue, "stretching from Summerhill to Grant Park, contains...low-rise early 20th-century commercial buildings that will be given a new lease on life," part of a broader plan to "create a new residential and business hub [with new retail and restaurants]...south of downtown, in the parking lots of the former home of the Braves."

 Options for Taking Public Transit to GSU Stadium

 Option 1: For fans who don’t mind walking, we recommend getting to GSU Stadium via MARTA’s Georgia State station.
-You’ll exit the station on Capital Avenue and walk south for about 1 mile.
-You’ll get to the stadium in about 20 minutes—in time for the game.
+You’ll exit the station on Capital Avenue and walk south for about one mile, which is a 20-25 minute walk.

-Option 3: If you want to get to GSU Stadium before the stadium shuttle begins operating, there are at least two MARTA bus routes that will take you close to GSU Stadium.
-Take MARTA to the Five Points Station, and hop on the 49 or 55 bus.
+Option 2: There are two bus routes bus routes that will take you to the GSU Stadium.
+Take MARTA to the Five Points Station, and hop on the 55 bus.
+Or take the 832 bus from the West End MARTA station.
 Each route will drop you off within a minute’s walk of GSU Stadium.